openlibraryenvironment/dcb-admin-ui/README.md

 ```
 ### Pre-commit checks

-DCB Admin uses [Husky](https://typicode.github.io/husky/) and [lint-staged](https://github.com/lint-staged/lint-staged) to run Prettier and ESLint on staged items.
-This is done with the use of a pre-commit Git hook, and enforces code and formatting standards in DCB Admin by catching common issues before they are committed.
+DCB Admin uses a pre-commit Git hook, implemented with [Husky](https://typicode.github.io/husky/) and [lint-staged](https://github.com/lint-staged/lint-staged) to run Prettier and ESLint on staged items and catch common issues before they are committed.
+If issues that can't be automatically fixed are present, the pre-commit hook will point you in the right direction.

 ## Raising an issue